I ONCE THOUGHT IN ORDER TO BE A STRONG LEADER I HAD TO BE A MAN.

 I’m unsure if these sentiments were rooted in seeing leadership and giftedness as something inherently masculine or if they were shared to create a “buffer” so I knew my (married) mentors didn’t think about me sexually.
-Because, you know, we are all walking around ready to rip each other’s clothes off.
+Because, you know, we are all walking around ready to rip each other’s clothes off … <sigh>.

-All I know is that as a young woman in leadership I was bent on leading more like a “man.”
-If I could prove to be strong enough, and pack my emotions and vulnerability down tight of enough I would succeed.
-My entire worldview around leadership was shaped primarily by white men authors, speakers, pastors, and leaders.
+All I know is that as a young woman in leadership I was bent on leading more like a “man”.
+My entire worldview around leadership was shaped primarily by white men – authors, speakers, pastors, and leaders.
 This isn’t to say I didn’t learn amazing leadership from them.
 But, it certainly didn’t encompass my identity.

-Worn out from of half-hearted living trying to cram myself into a leadership pipeline that was never formed for me — the full version of me where my womanhood, body, emotions, intellect, boldness, and gifts are all brought fully to the table.
-When I packed away my heart I also packed away my doubts, fears, and questions that made me human.
+Worn out from of half-hearted living trying to cram myself into a leadership pipeline that was never formed for me – the full version of me where my womanhood, body, emotions, intellect, boldness, and gifts are all brought fully to the table.
 I longed for what it would look like to lead out of the fullness of who God created me to be.
-I am still longing and on that journey.
+I am still longing and I am still on that journey.

-To 17-year-old me who was often jokingly called “the woman in the blue dress”* when you were leading alongside another male leader.
-Do not be shamed.
+To 17-year-old who was often jokingly called “the woman in the blue dress”* when you were leading alongside another male leader, do not be shamed.

-To 27-year-old me who has taken my first deep breath in awhile after years spent forging, fighting and claiming.
-You are stepping off a well-worn path for something a bit different.
-Something just as good and holy.
+To 27-year-old me who has taken my first deep breath in awhile after years spent forging, fighting and claiming, you are stepping off a well-worn path for something a bit different.

 You are a strong woman.

 To be a strong woman means understanding a trail is never blazed alone.
-Never.
-It’s grabbing your people who deeply love you for you and listening to them when they say stop and rest for a while.
+It’s grabbing your people who deeply love you for you and listening to them when they say stop and rest.

 To be a strong woman is to know when to pull up a seat to the table and when to walk away.

-To be a strong woman is to bring the fullness of who God has intended woman-you to be in every space you occupy.
+To be a strong woman is to bring the fullness of who God has intended you to be in every space you occupy.

 To be a strong woman is to do your work and share your pain so that you might lead from a place for wholeness and surrender.

-Because to be a strong woman, is to be fully you.
+Because to be a strong woman, is to be … you.